h-terao/Alopex/README.md

 ### Harvest Transformation (harvest.py)

-Bacause JAX employs the functional programming style, collecting and rewriting intermediate variables in  functions are difficult.
-Such functions can cause bugs, but useful to debug functions.
-Harvest transformations creates a function that can collect or rewrite intermediate variables of wrapped functions.
+Because JAX employs the functional programming style, collecting and rewriting intermediate variables in functions are difficult.
+Such functions can create new bugs but are sometimes helpful.
+Harvest transformations create a function that can collect or rewrite intermediate variables of wrapped functions.
 This feature is a reimplementation of the harvest transformation of [Oryx](https://github.com/jax-ml/oryx).

-The first step of the harvest transformation is tagging intermediate variables using `sow` or `sow_grad`.
-The `sow` performs as an identity function in usual, but collect or rewrite the tagged values if the outer function is wrapped by the harvest transformations. `sow_grad` is similar to `sow`, but it collects gradients of the tagged values.
-Note that you need to wrap the outer function by `jax.grad` to obtain gradients using `sow_grad`.
+The first step of the harvest transformation is tagging intermediate variables using `sow` or `sow_grad.` The `sow` performs as an identity function as usual but collects or rewrites the tagged values if the harvest transformations wrap the outer function. `sow_grad` is similar to `sow,` but it collects gradients of the tagged values.
+Note that you need to wrap the outer function by `jax.grad` to obtain gradients using `sow_grad.`

 Example: